 Major Gifts for Nonprofit Organizations

-While mindful of donor/volunteer/organization confidentiality, students will be encouraged to share their professional/volunteer experiences, offer ideas, and seek feedback from classmates and the instructor in an open and welcoming space.
+While mindful of individual/organization confidentiality, students will be encouraged to share their experiences, offer suggestions, and seek feedback from classmates and the instructor in a welcoming and supportive space.

 You'll Walk Away with

 - Knowledge of the solicitation process and management tools, such as moves management, prospect research, and identification of the top 25 to top 100 major prospects

 - An understanding of the ethical and legal aspects of confidential information